andypang1010/andypang1010/README.md

 - 👋 Hi, I’m @andypang1010
-- 👀 I’m interested in software and game development.
+- 👀 I’m interested in front-end development and game design.
 - 🌱 I’m currently majoring in Computer Science at Cornell University.
-- 📫 How to reach me: andypang1010@gmail.com
+- 📫 How to reach me: andypang1010@gmail.com or cp487@cornell.edu

 <!---
 andypang1010/andypang1010 is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.